LilithHafner/Quickdraw/README.md

 # Supported Systems

+- MacOS is supported and tested
-- MacOS is supported and lightly tested
+- Linux is supported and lightly tested
 - Windows is supported and lightly tested, but you need to install Julia separately from the windows store.
-- Linux might work

 # How it works